Wence024/ClassFlow/docs/REFACTORING_STATUS.md

 ```

 **Expected Results:**
-- ✅ Lint: Should pass or have minimal warnings
+- ✅ Lint: Has 113 errors, 423 warnings (see Phase 8 Achievements for details)
 - ✅ Type-check: Should pass (TypeScript compilation successful)
-- ⚠️ Tests: May have some failures due to refactoring in progress
+- ❌ Tests: 22 failed test files, 41 failed tests (see Phase 8 Achievements for details)
 - ✅ Build: Should succeed

 **Action Items After Verification:**